Lively marine reserves and hundreds of rocky coves to explore all along the coast

 School of greater amberjack in Plage de la Palud in Port Cros.
 No other area in South France allows sighting such abundant sea life.

 Even during summer, we recommend wearing a rashguard, which will protect your back and shoulders from the strong UV radiations that occur in the Mediterranean.
-Our selection of the best rashguards and wetsuits for snorkeling may help you to make your choice!

 The wind, blowing in gusts over some parts of the coast, should be taken into account before a snorkeling trip in the Mediterranean.
 It can lead to dangerous conditions in the sea (waves), but which are also less pleasant (cold).

 This page covers the continental Mediterranean French coast.
 For Corsica, see the special page.
-The French overseas departments and territories also have dedicated pages: Réunion Island, Mayotte, Guadeloupe, St Martin, St Barthélemy, Martinique, French Polynesia and New Caledonia.
+The French overseas departments and territories also have dedicated pages: Réunion Island, Mayotte, Guadeloupe, St Martin, St Barthélemy, Martinique, French Guiana, French Polynesia and New Caledonia.
 You can also check our pages about snorkeling in Brittany and freshwater snorkeling in the French Alps lakes.

-500+ spots have already been featured on Snorkeling Report thanks to people like you.
+600+ spots have already been featured on Snorkeling Report thanks to people like you.
 Share your favorite snorkeling spot and help us cover the world map.
 Your contribution will help the snorkeling community find new sites and enjoy the underwater world!

 ADD A SPOT